 Constructed in 1972, the tower is a prime example of Kisho’s Metabolism architecture movement that focused on adaptable, growing, and interchangeable building designs.
 Metabolism — the word suggesting organic growth that responds to its environment — influenced every step of the tower’s construction.
 The capsules were manufactured in a factory in Shiga Prefecture and transported to Tokyo by truck.
 They were then attached to the tower’s central beam.
 The capsules were designed to be removable and replaceable from the central beam.
 Even the seemingly small space inside the capsules can be modified — it can be increased by connecting capsules to other capsules.
 The tower’s simple, minimalist design was deliberate.
 As a Metabolist building, Kurokawa believed that the inherent beauty of materials like concrete and steel meant that they didn’t need any special modifications or decorations.

 But why construct a capsule building in the first place?
 Kurokawa observed that throughout Japanese history, frequent natural disasters — and also the destruction caused by World War 2 — meant that Japanese cities built from natural materials had temporary, even unpredictable lifespans.
-Kurokawa therefore wanted to continue that tradition of temporality in building design by constructing modern but changeable buildings.
+Kurokawa therefore wanted to continue

 The Metabolist ideas found in the Nakagin Capsule Tower were born in 1960 at the “World Design Conference” held in Tokyo.
 Most Metabolist buildings were constructed in the 1960s and 70s.
 Other than Nakagin, some notable Metabolist works of Kurokawa that use capsules include The Karuizawa Capsule House in Nagano and the Sony Tower in Osaka.
 Unfortunately, the Sony Tower was demolished in 2006.
 Also noteworthy is the gently curving, cellular-inspired Yamagata Hawaii Dreamland Resort in Yamagata Prefecture.
 An important Western building influenced by the Metabolist Movement is Habitat 67 in Montreal, Canada, designed by Moshe Safdie.